 a.
-Word count: 50-200 words (slightly outside this range is acceptable)
+Word count: 50-200 words (or slightly more/less)

 b.
 State whether this book was chosen from the Staff Picks lists, or, if it has won an award, provide the name and year of the award.